vidalhuix/my-first-repo/README.md

 # News Site

-This is a middle earth news web site, enjoy the read!
+Welcome to the Middle Earth News website—your source for all things happening in the realm.
+Enjoy your reading journey!

-## The problem
+## The Challenge

-I had and still have the problem of understanding how html and CSS elements and properties really work.
+I faced, and still face, the challenge of comprehending how HTML and CSS elements, along with their properties, truly function.
+The content of the webpage was put together in the last hour, and I struggled to present the news effectively on mobile screens.

-I did the content of the web page in the last minute and I didn't really figured out how to show the news in a proper way in the mobile screens.
+Despite extensive Google searches, watching numerous YouTube videos, and seeking guidance from ChatGPT, I have not fully grasped the intricacies.

-I have google a lot, I have seen many videos from youtube and asket quite a lot to ChatGPT too.
+Given more time, I aim to address the following:

-If I could have more time, I would like to fix the site on the mobile screen query.
+- Optimize the site for mobile screens.

-Improve the footer with some icons.
+- Enhance the footer by incorporating relevant icons.

-And improve the navigation bar and the links with some fancy moving elements when hover over them.
+- Improve the navigation bar and links with captivating animations upon hover.

-## View it live
+## View it Live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Every project deserves a spot in the digital realm.
+Please check out the deployed project [here](#insert-your-deployed-link) to explore and experience it firsthand.